 Tobacco-related disorders result from the addictive nature of the substance itself.
 A majority of users report experiencing cravings when they do not smoke for several hours.
-Studies have found that people with alcohol and other substance use disorders are more likely to use tobacco and have a lower rate of quitting tobacco use than those who do not have substance-use disorders.
+Studies have found that people with alcohol-related and other substance use disorders are more likely to use tobacco and have a lower rate of quitting tobacco use than those who do not have such disorders.
 Children of parents who use tobacco are more likely to use it themselves, compared with children of parents who do not use tobacco.
-Many individuals with tobacco-use disorder continue to use tobacco products to relieve or prevent withdrawal symptoms.
+Many individuals with Tobacco Use Disorder continue to use tobacco products to relieve or prevent withdrawal symptoms.

-Tobacco use disorder is considered highly treatable when the appropriate pharmacological, behavioral and psychosocial interventions are used.
-Treatment may include education about the nature and health consequences of tobacco addiction, individual and group addiction support programs, relapse prevention counseling, and separate, tailored treatments for those with lower and higher motivation to quit.
-Any of a number of FDA-approved medications may also be use to treat nicotine dependence.
+Tobacco Use Disorder is considered highly treatable when the appropriate pharmacological, behavioral, and psychosocial interventions are used.
+Treatment may include education about the nature and health consequences of tobacco addiction, individual and group addiction support programs, relapse prevention counseling, and separate, tailored treatments for those with lower or higher motivation to quit.
+Any of a number of FDA-approved medications may also be used to treat nicotine dependence.

 - American Academy of Addiction Psychiatry.
 Nicotine Dependence.
 Revised May 2015.
 Accessed July 2017.